NancyLi0637/Vojaganto/vojaganto/README.md

 There is no direct access methods from client pages to the admin dashboard.

-The only way to access admin dashboard is to add url extension `/admin/login` at default route
+The only way to access admin dashboard is to add url extension `/admin/login` at the end of the default route.

-There are four pages for the admin dashboard: login, home, user management, post management
+There are four pages for the admin dashboard: login, home, user management, and post management.

-If access pages other than login using not admin account, you will be redirect to the login page
+If an user tries to access pages other than the login page without using the admin account, the user will be redirected to the admin login page.

 #### Admin Login

-The mock admin account has *admin* as both username and password.
+The mock admin account has *admin* as both the username and the password.

-Login with other username or password will only show warning.
+Login with other username or password will only show a warning.

 #### Admin Dashboard

 The admin home page has route `/admin/home`

-There is nothing on the home page except a welcome message with current admin username and the navbar.
+There is nothing on the home page except a welcome message with the current admin username and the navbar.

 The users management page has route `/admin/users`

-This page will have a table showing all users we have, and info about them like username, nickname and last login time.
+This page will have a table showing all users we have, and their info such as the username, the nickname and the last login time.

 The posts management page has route `/admin/postings`

-This page is same as the users management page, but admin will have the ability to remove an exist post.
+This page is the same as the users management page, but an admin will have the ability to remove an existing post.

 ### Map